 We evaluate investment decisions on a case-by-case basis, considering their potential long-term benefits for the company and shareholders.
 We encourage full disclosure of relevant information and separate resolutions on issues requiring shareholder votes.
-We also assess potential ESG risks, including climate change risks, and consider whether ESG factors have been considered during due diligence.
+We also assess potential ESG risks, including climate change risks, and consider whether ESG factors have been taken into account during due diligence.